Barcelona in Three days

-To start off your three day trip in Barcelona what would could be better than going for a walk on the beaches as the sunrises?
+To start off your three-day trip to Barcelona what would be better than going for a walk on the beaches as the sunrises?
 Make sure as you walk the beach you take in the beautiful views of the coastline and try and walk towards Hotel W. This is one of the most beautiful views in Barcelona as you see the colorful skies and the beautiful design of Hotel W, towering over the rest of the shoreline.
-Once you get towards Hotel W you should walk back up onto the boardwalk and walk down Passeig de Joan de Borbó and take the chance to admire Port Vell and all the amazing boats including the chance to possibly see the Dilbar, the world’s largest super yacht by volume.
-By the time you get to the end of the road you will be at your next stop.
+Once you get to Hotel W you should walk back up onto the boardwalk and walk down Passeig de Joan de Borbó and take the chance to admire Port Vell and all the amazing boats including the chance to possibly see the Dilbar, the world’s largest superyacht by volume.
+By the time you get to the end of the road, you will be at your next stop.

 Museu d'Història de Catalunya

-To end you morning, learning a little more about Catalunya is never a bad idea.
-Take the opportunity to walk thruogh Museu d’Història de Catalunya and learn about the history of Catalunya.
-Catalunya is the majority of the northeastern tip of Spain and it is mainly build up of four provinces, Barcelona, Girona, Lleida and Tarragona.
-This is a must see for anyone traveling through Barcelona, so you will be able to understand the deep and complicated history of Catalunya.
+To end your morning, learning a little more about Catalunya is never a bad idea.
+Take the opportunity to walk through Museu d’Història de Catalunya and learn about the history of Catalunya.
+Catalunya is the majority of the northeastern tip of Spain and it is mainly build-up of four provinces, Barcelona, Girona, Lleida, and Tarragona.
+This is a must-see for anyone traveling through Barcelona, so you will be able to understand the deep and complicated history of Catalunya.

 Ciutadella Park and Barcelona Zoo

 As midday roles around there is no better place to be than Ciutadella Park.
-This beautiful park is home of so many attractions and all and all just one of the most gorgeous outdoorsy environments in Barcelona.
-When you are here take the time to stroll through all the beautiful paths and see some beautiful art work.
-If you have the time, take the opportunity to rent a row boat in the pond and get an even more exclusive look at the park from a starting price of 6€.
+This beautiful park is home to so many attractions and all and all just one of the most gorgeous outdoorsy environments in Barcelona.
+When you are here take the time to stroll through all the beautiful paths and see some beautiful artwork.
+If you have the time, take the opportunity to rent a rowboat in the pond and get an even more exclusive look at the park from a starting price of 6€.
 If you are not a fan of the water, no worries.
 Take a walk down the path towards the Barcelona Zoo.
-Here, you will see everything from Lions, rhinos, alligators, wolves, Bears, pythans, and so much more.
-It is definitely a location worth checking out and gives you the opportunity to see more animals that you will not see anywhere else.
+Here, you will see everything from Lions, rhinos, alligators, wolves, bears, pythons, and so much more.
+It is definitely a location worth checking out and allows you to see more animals that you will not see anywhere else.